Titanic Museum Belfast, Northern Ireland

 Titanic Beneath

-At Titanic Belfast, we not only tell the story of how the world’s most famous ship was built, designed and launched, but also the story of Belfast and the personal stories behind it.
+At Titanic Museum Belfast, we not only tell the story of how the world’s most famous ship was built, designed and launched, but also the story of Belfast and the personal stories behind it.
 There are literally thousands of fascinating connections to Titanic but to have one of the Harland family with us is an honour!

 Tim Husbands MBE, Chief Executive of Titanic Belfast